-People from affected countries find themselves with no choice other than to migrate from their home to places where markets exist for their labor.
-Many will incur debt to pay a smuggler and other costs associated with their journey.
+People from affected countries find themselves with few choices other than to migrate from their home to places where markets exist for their labor.
+Many will incur debts to smugglers as well as other costs associated with this journey.

 In Florida, there have been several cases of modern day slavery in the fields among immigrants and citizens.
 The Coalition of Immokalee Workers, helped to uncover and start federal prosecution of many of these cases.

-Since 1997, more than 1000 slaves have gained freedom in Florida.
+Since 1997, more than 1000 enslaved persons have gained freedom in Florida.
 An African American man, Jewel Goodman, was held against his will and forced into debt-bondage in Hastings, FL.
-Like many farm workers, he was threatened with violence if he tried to leave the camp.
+Like many farm workers, he had been threatened with violence if he tried to leave the camp.
 After several failed attempts, Goodman escaped in the middle of the night.
 It took him two hours to get to the safety of a friend’s place in town (Tampa Bay Times).

-Camps are often isolated with little governmental oversight, making it easier for such horrific conditions to exist.
-In Florida, bosses like Ronald Evans have used crack cocaine and alcohol to keep workers dependent and perpetually in debt.
-Many people are recruited from homeless shelters and soup kitchens and become indebted even before they reach the camp.
-Ronald Evans was convicted of running a drug ring and fixing financial records; he is currently serving a 30-year jail sentence (The Times Union Jacksonville).
+Camps are often isolated, with little governmental oversight, making it easy for such horrific conditions to exist.
+In Florida, bosses have used crack cocaine and alcohol to keep workers dependent and perpetually in debt.
+Many people are recruited from homeless shelters and soup kitchens and immediately become indebted.

 In Alachua County, home to the University of Florida, three people were arrested and charged with “conspiring to commit forced labor and visa fraud.”
-After persuading 34 Haitians to travel to Florida with the promise of well-paying jobs, the suspects took away the workers’ passports and threatened them with deportation.
-This threat was especially intimidating since the workers were already in debt from paying recruiting fees.
-The indictment included claims that the workers lived in substandard housing, were malnourished, and were denied access to medical care.
-Unfortunately, like the U.S. vs. Orian case, these charges were also dropped by the federal prosecutor.
-Despite much evidence and testimony given by the Haitian guest workers and findings from numerous federal and state agencies (including ICE, Department of Homeland Security, and the Alachua County Sherriff’s Office), the prosecutors claimed they were unable to prove culpability beyond a reasonable doubt.
-No real comment has been given as to why the charges were dismissed, but a related case is still pending (Gainesville Sun).
+After persuading 34 Haitians to travel to Florida with the promise of well-paying jobs, the suspects held the workers’ passports and threatened them with deportation.
+The indictment included claims that the workers lived in substandard housing, were malnourished, and denied access to medical care.
+As in the U.S. vs. Orian case, these charges were also dropped by the federal prosecutor.
+Despite evidence and testimony given by the Haitian guest workers and findings from numerous federal and state agencies (including ICE, Department of Homeland Security, and the Alachua County Sherriff’s Office), the prosecutors claimed they were unable to prove culpability beyond a reasonable doubt.
+(Gainesville Sun).

-The reality of these cases speaks to many inadequacies and injustices in our society.
-Immigration policies that keep immigrants isolated and in fear of reporting abuses, a guest worker program with a drastic lack of oversight, and the need for cheap labor are all factors that foster an environment where slavery can exist.
-The legacy of racism in the United States can be seen in the punitive and xenophobic laws against immigrants, the inept justice system, and the exclusion of farm workers from labor protection standards that were won in the early 20th century.
+These cases speak to many inadequacies and injustices in our society.
+Immigration policies that keep immigrants isolated and in fear of reporting abuses, a guest worker program with a drastic lack of oversight, and the need for cheap labor are all factors that foster environments where slavery can exist.
+The legacy of racism in the United States can be seen in punitive and xenophobic laws against immigrants, an inept justice system, and exclusion of farm workers from labor protection standards that had been won in the early 20th century.

 Slavery remains a lucrative business.
-With an agricultural industry and government policies that encourage profits over human rights, we must continue the fight against slavery that began 400 years ago.
-We must eradicate the conditions in our agricultural system that permit the cancer of slavery to thrive.
-Changes will take place when farm workers’ voices are heard loud and strong.
-Let’s work in solidarity with them until slavery is truly abolished.
+Until we have an agricultural industry and government policies that encourage human rights over profits, we must continue the fight against slavery that began 400 years ago until slavery itself is truly abolished.